dependencies

 This rule provides detailed error messages to help you understand and resolve violations.

-There is no rule allowing dependencies from elements of type "component" and category "molecules" to elements of type "module" and category "atoms"
+There is no rule allowing dependencies from elements of type "helper" and captured values: family="permissions" to elements of type "component" and captured values: family="atoms", elementName="atom-a" -

 Custom Messages with Templates

-You can customize error messages globally or for specific rules.
+You can customize error messages globally or for specific policies.
 Use the message option in your rule configuration and see Rules Configuration -> Message Templating for more details.

 Further Reading